Riczap/The-Gatherer/README.md

 Showcase: [https://www.youtube.com/watch?v=y669rc18ia4](https://www.youtube.com/watch?v=y669rc18ia4)

+You can check out the rewritten version on C++ that uses Onnx to run inference here: https://github.com/Riczap/The-Gatherer-Cpp

 This runs with Python and you'll need to follow this steps for running it:

  1. Clone the repository on GitHub (Download the files).